Submit your letter to the editor for our 'Salute to Labor' edition

-In honor of Labor Day, the Enterprise Ledger will highlight a positive aspect of our business community in our Sept.
+In honor of Labor Day, the Dothan Eagle will highlight a positive aspect of our business community in our Sept.
 2 “Salute to Labor” edition.
 We’ll showcase specific businesses and leaders in the region.

 Please join us in celebrating the social and economic achievements of American workers.